CreeperG16/inventory-tweaks/README.md

-# onix-script-template
+# shulker-display
-A template for an Onix Client script.
-The script project then gets compiled into a single file that can be put in the Modules/ (or Libs/) folder.
-This action gets done automatically when there is a repository release.
+An Onix Client script which allows you to see the full contents of shulker boxes without placing the box down.